Mawalan Marika: Activism and the Yirrkala Bark Petitions of 1963

-In addition to being an important asset to many anthropologists, including Charles P. Mountford and Ronald Berndt, he was one of the most prominent political activists of his time.
-In July of 1963, political figures Kim Beazley, chairman of the Committee on the Aboriginies and Papuans, and Gordon Bryant, chairman of the Federal Council for Aboriginal Advancement, visited with the people of Yirrkala.
-During this visit, the Aboriginal people showed the chairmen sacred places in the land of Yirrkala.
-The men also explained to the politicians the sacred rights of the land entitled to the Aboriginal people.
-After receiving this tour, the chairman urged the Aboriginals to create a petition to be sent to parliament in order to protect their land rights from the continuing creation of mining projects on Aboriginal land.
-During the drafting of the petition, Reverend Edgar Wells urged the community to have the petition be the work of solely the Aboriginal people.
-This urging was due to not wanting the government to right off the petition as not factual of the feelings of the Aboriginal people of Yirrkala if it was interpreted as being written by non-Aboriginal people.
+In addition to being an important asset to many anthropologists, including Charles P. Mountford and Ronald Berndt, Mawalan Marika was one of the most prominent political activists of his time.

+In July 1963, political figures Kim Beazley Sr., chairman of the Committee on the Aborigines and Papuans, and Gordon Bryant, chairman of the Federal Council for Aboriginal Advancement, visited the people of Yirrkala.
+During this visit, the local Yolgnu people showed them sacred places around Yirrkala, and explained the sacred rights of the land entitled to the Aboriginal people.
+After receiving this tour, Beazley urged the Aboriginal people to create a petition to be sent to parliament in order to protect their land rights from the continuing creation of mining projects on Aboriginal land.
+During the drafting of the petition, Reverend Edgar Wells urged the community to have the petition be the work of solely the Aboriginal people, so that the government would not write off the petition as being written by non-Aboriginal people.

 As the petition was drafted, the Aboriginal writers brainstormed the information themselves, but consulted local ministry teachers for help in conveying the same message in both English and Gumatj.
-Furthermore, the only outside aid needed from the people in creating the petitions was in finding a suitable typewriter to print the petitions as the one belonging to Wandjuk Marika was not suitable.
+The only outside aid needed from the people in creating the petitions was in finding a suitable typewriter to print the petitions as the one belonging to Wandjuk Marika was not suitable.
 The surrounding border of the petitions consisted of bark paintings created by elders in Yirrkala.
 The elders created the border in order to be a part of the petition process even if they were unable to sign their names on the petition.
 After the creation of the bark paintings, the petition was printed and glued onto the bark.
-In total, eight copies of the petition text were created with four being glued onto bark.
-At the bottom of the petition, nine Aboriginal men and three Aboriginal women signed and represented an estimated five hundred people on the mining effected land.
+In total, eight copies of the petition text were created, with four being glued onto bark.
+At the bottom of the petition, nine Aboriginal men and three Aboriginal women signed and represented an estimated 500 people on the mining-affected land.

-Mawalan and his four brothers led the other clans in presenting the Yirrkala bark petitions to the Australian Government on August 14th, 1963, and directly contributed to the formation of the 1971 Gove land rights case (aka Milirrpum v Nabalco Pty Ltd, named after his brother Milirrpum).
+Mawalan and his four brothers led the other clans in presenting the Yirrkala bark petitions to the Australian Government on 14 August 14, 1963, and directly contributed to the formation of the 1971 Gove land rights case (aka Milirrpum v Nabalco Pty Ltd, named after his brother Milirrpum).
 Contemporary accounts confirm that the petitions were conceived and authored by the Marika brothers, the traditional landowners affected by the mining lease, rather than later figures like Galarrwuy Yunupingu or his son, who has previously been attributed as the author of these impactful documents.